A style guide and linter for Looker's LookML data modeling language

 allow_exemptions

-argument for rules to specify if they do not want to allow exemptions
+argument for rules to specify if they do not want to allow exemptionsrule_exemptions: {rule: "reason"}

 Patches: